 The sacroiliac (SI) joints are formed by the connection of the sacrum and the right and left iliac bones.
 The sacrum is the triangular-shaped bone in the lower portion of the spine, centrally located below the lumbar spine.
 While most of the bones (vertebrae) of the spine are mobile, the sacrum is made up of five vertebrae that are fused together and do not move.

 How can the sacroiliac joint become damaged?

-As a neurosurgeon, I often surgically treat patients with sacroiliac pain and I have performed minimally invasive sacroiliac joint fusion procedures for many years.
+As a neurosurgeon, I often treat patients with sacroiliac pain surgically, and I have performed minimally invasive sacroiliac joint fusion procedures for many years.
 The traditional surgical method involves fusing the sacrum and the ilium to minimize or eliminate movement in the sacroiliac joint.

-In early 2019, it was announced that I performed Ochsner Medical Center- Jefferson Highway’s first sacroiliac joint fusion surgery using the iFuse Implant System®.
+In 2019, I performed Ochsner Medical Center’s first sacroiliac joint fusion surgery using the iFuse Implant System®.
 This is a procedure that is designed to offer a minimally invasive solution for patients who are no longer responding to conservative care and traditional open surgery is not desirable.

 The procedure takes about an hour and involves three small titanium implants inserted surgically across the joint.
 The entire process is done through a small incision, with no soft tissue stripping and minimal tendon irritation.
 Patients typically leave the hospital the next day after surgery and depending on how well they are healing, can usually resume normal activities within six weeks.